hoangsonww/DocuThinker-AI-App/README.md

 The **DocuThinker** mobile app is built using **React Native** and **Expo**.
 It provides a mobile-friendly interface for users to upload documents, generate summaries, and chat with an AI.
 The mobile app integrates with the backend API to provide a seamless experience across devices.

+Currently, it is in development and will be released soon on both the **App Store** and **Google Play Store**.

+Below is a screenshot of the mobile app:

 <h2 id="containerization">📦 Containerization</h2>